Rev. Gretchen Haley

 The need for ministry and for Unitarian Universalism extends beyond the congregation out into the wider community.
 Ministry is often needed in hospitals, mental health care, hospice settings, prisons, universities, community organizing, and many other places.
 This is where Unitarian Universalist community ministers come in.

 Community ministers extend the reach of Unitarian Universalist ministry beyond the congregation.
 But that doesn’t mean they aren’t still connected with our congregations.
 Every community minister affiliates with a local congregation as a way of grounding their ministry in the local church, and to establish a source of clear accountability and support for their ministry.
+While community ministers not employed by Foothills, they are partners in our shared work as a community.

 Rev. Christopher Lamb